Privacy, Safety, and Policy Hub

-To offer insight into how teens and young adults are faring online, in 2022, we launched research into Generation Z’s digital well-being.
-Now, for two years running, we’ve surveyed teens (aged 13-17), young adults (aged 18-24) and parents of teens, aged 13 to 19 in six countries: Australia, France, Germany, India, UK and the US.
-The study produces a Digital Well-Being Index (DWBI): a measure of Gen Z’s online psychological well-being.
+To offer insight into how teens and young adults are faring online, three years ago, we launched research into Generation Z’s digital well-being.
+Now, since 2022, we’ve surveyed teens (aged 13-17), young adults (aged 18-24), and parents of teens, aged 13 to 19 in six countries: Australia, France, Germany, India, the UK, and the U.S. The study produces a Digital Well-Being Index (DWBI): a measure of Gen Z’s online psychological well-being.

-The second Digital Well-Being Index for the six geographies again stands at 62, a somewhat average reading on a scale of 0 to 100 – neither particularly favorable, nor especially worrisome.
-By country, India registered the highest DWBI reading at 67, down one point from 68 in Year One.
-Australia, Germany, the UK, and the U.S. all registered identical readings to 2022 at 63, 60, 62, and 64, respectively.
-France also dipped one percentage point to 59 from 60 in 2022.
+The third Digital Well-Being Index for the six geographies stands at 63, one percentage point higher than the previous two years, and still a somewhat average reading on a scale of 0 to 100 – neither particularly favorable, nor especially worrisome.
+By country, India again registered the highest DWBI reading at 67, unchanged from Year Two.
+Readings in both the UK and the U.S. ticked one percentage point higher from Year Two to 63 and 65, respectively.
+Australis dipped one percentage point to 62, and Germany and France both held steady at 60 and 59, respectively.

-The index leverages the PERNA model, a variation on an existing research vehicle, comprising 20 sentiment statements across five categories: Positive Emotion, Engagement, Relationships, Negative Emotion and Achievement.
-Respondents were asked to state their level of agreement with each of the 20 statements, taking into account all of their online experiences on any device or online application (not just Snapchat) over the preceding three months.
-(The research was conducted from April 28 to May 23, 2023.)
+The index leverages the PERNA model, a variation on an existing research vehicle, comprising 20 sentiment statements across five categories: Positive Emotion, Engagement, Relationships, Negative Emotion, and Achievement.
+Respondents were asked to state their level of agreement with each of the 20 statements, taking into account all of their online experiences on any platform, service, device, or application (not just Snapchat) over the preceding three months.
+(The research was conducted from June 3 to June 19, 2024.)
 To review all 20 DWBI sentiment statements, see this link.

 A DWBI score was calculated for each respondent based on the 20 sentiment statements.
-Their scores were aggregated into four DWBI groups: Flourishing (10%, unchanged from Year One); Thriving (41%, down 2 percentage point from 43% in 2022), Middling (42%, up 2 percentage points from 40% in Year One) and Struggling (7%, also unchanged from 2022).
+Their scores were aggregated into four DWBI groups: Flourishing (10%, unchanged from Year Two); Thriving (44%, up 3 percentage point from 41% in 2023), Middling (40%, down 2 percentage points from Year Two) and Struggling (6%, down one percentage point from 2023).
 (See, Below for details.)

 Please find additional, country- and language-specific resources on our Digital Well-Being Index below: